 I never really admitted that I was in a very bad mental state until a few years later.

-I ripped my arms apart with a knife and my mum/dad found me.
+I self-harmed very badly on one occasion and my mum/dad found me.
 The pain on their faces and how scared they were hit a nerve.
 It was the kick up the arse I needed.
 It made me realise that I am loved and I have to find a way through this.

 I went back to the doctors and also for the first time spoke with the PCA.